-Recently the CommonMind Consortium produced and shared1 genome-wide data sets on genotype and gene expression in the dorsolateral prefrontal cortex (DLPFC) of hundreds of schizophrenic and control individuals, and identified some 650 differentially expressed genes [6].
-Our present work extends that analysis with a focus on allele-specific expression across the genome, allowing us to determine allelic bias for each gene.
+Recently the CommonMind Consortium produced and shared3 genome-wide data sets on genotype and gene expression in the dorsolateral prefrontal cortex (DLPFC) of hundreds of schizophrenic and control individuals, and identified some 650 differentially expressed genes [6].
+Our present work extends that analysis with a focus on allele-specfic expression across the genome, allowing us to determine allelic bias for each gene.
 Based on that, we find that $\approx 0.6\%$ of all genes are imprinted in the human DLPFC, the majority of which had been reported to be imprinted in the context of one or another tissue and/or species.
 We find a number of genes with allele specific expression residing near clusters of known imprinted genes.
-Furthermore, our data suggest that for several imprinted genes the variation of allelic bias across individuals is explained by differences in age, schizophrenia diagnosis, gender or ancestry.
+Furthermore, our data suggest that for several imprinted genes the variation of allelic bias across individuals is explained by differences in ancestry and age, schizophrenia diagnosis, gender or ancestry in a manner that depends on the gene.
 For example, UBE3A in 15q11-q13, appears to have allele-specific bias that varies with age and psychiatric condition.

-1www.commonmind.org
+3www.commonmind.org